kalbun/GENIS/README.md

   You can also use different sources, provided the file is in jsonl format and contain, as a minimum, the review text and the score in stars (1-5).

-* First run and automatic download
+## First run and automatic downloads

 nltk and sentence_transformer libraries need additional packets to work.
 During the first run, they will connect to the internet and automatically